SHoogland/shoogland-com/docs/2021/02-04-automating-your-infrastructure-with-terraform.md

         run: terraform apply -auto-approve
 ```

-To check what is going to happen before I merge to main, I have the following workflow on pull requests, and even setup branch protection to prevent me commiting straight to main.
+To check what is going to happen before I merge to main, I have the following workflow on pull requests, and even setup branch protection to prevent me committing straight to main.

 ```yaml
 name: Plan